SSWConsulting/SSW.Rules.Content/rules/enough-testing/rule.md

 ### Risk-based testing

 Since complete testing is impossible, choosing the tests to perform is essentially a sampling problem.
-Adopting approaches such as [risk-based testing]**(need URL here)** is important in making good sampling decisions.
+Adopting approaches such as [risk-based testing](https://www.ssw.com.au/rules/risk-based-testing) is important in making good sampling decisions.